cose-wg/HPKE/draft-ietf-cose-hpke.md

 Hybrid public-key encryption (HPKE) {{I-D.irtf-cfrg-hpke}} is a scheme that provides public key encryption of arbitrary-sized plaintexts given a recipient's public key.
-HPKE utilizes a non-interactive ephemeral-static Diffie-Hellman exchange to establish a shared secret, which is then used to encrypt plaintext.
+HPKE utilizes a non-interactive ephemeral-static Diffie-Hellman exchange to establish a shared secret.
+The motivation for standardizing a public key encryption scheme is explained in the introduction of {{I-D.irtf-cfrg-hpke}}.

 The HPKE specification defines several features for use with public key encryption and a subset of those features is applied to COSE {{RFC8152}}.
-Since COSE provides constructs for authenticcation, those are not re-used from the HPKE specification.
+Since COSE provides constructs for authentication, those are not re-used from the HPKE specification.
-This specification uses the "base" mode (as it is called in HPKE specification language).
+This specification uses the "base" mode, as it is called in HPKE specification language.

 # Conventions and Terminology